antoinebou12/D2COpenAIPlugin/README.md

 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!
 You can start with a question like "What is on my todo list" and then try adding something to it as well!

+### Testing in ChatGPT

+To test a locally hosted plugin in ChatGPT, follow these steps:

+1. Run the API on localhost: `poetry run dev`
+2. Follow the instructions in the [Testing a Localhost Plugin in ChatGPT](#testing-a-localhost-plugin-in-chatgpt) section of the README.

+For more detailed information on setting up, developing, and deploying the ChatGPT Retrieval Plugin, refer to the full Development section below.

 ## Getting help